Thechessmasterzeyu/Thechessmasterzeyu-swork/_pages/about.md

 ![foo-bar-identity.jpg](https://3.bp.blogspot.com/-3uYGieItmQs/WLdyCAXXCfI/AAAAAAAABCI/bW901n0LbZ0z1axB8eE3HIf1TZPag5PrACLcB/s1600/chess-pieces_B_W_board.jpg)

-I'm thrilled to introduce your incredible Sixth Grade Computer Teacher, Mr. Daviddhc20120601!
-He's not just any teacher; he's a digital wizard who will guide you through the exciting world of computer science and technology.
+I'm thrilled to introduce your incredible Sixth Grade Chess, Thechessmaster!
+He's not just any random idiot; he's a total master at chesswizard who will guide you through the exciting world of chess and more chess!.

 ## About Thechessmasterzeyu
 👩‍🏫 **Name:** Thechessmasterzeyu